rcrews/docs-website/runtime/7.1.1/howto-data-access.md

     - title: Securing Apache Hive
       url: securing-hive/index.html
       description: >-
-        Discusses how to choose an authorization model based on how your organization uses Hive.
+        Discusses how to choose an authorization model based on your use case.

     - title: Integrating Apache Hive with Apache Spark and BI
       url: integrating-hive-and-bi/index.html
       description: >-
+        Covers accessing Hive tables from Spark through the
-        Covers accessing Spark data to and from Hive and using the JdbcStorageHandler to access an external data source, such as Business Intelligence (BI) tools.
+        Spark Direct Reader or Hive Warehouse Connector, using JdbcStorageHandler to access an external data source, and connecting to Business Intelligence (BI) tools.

     - title: Apache Hive Performance Tuning
       url: hive-performance-tuning/index.html